MattTrip/aws-data-pipeline/README.md

 ## Important notes
 * Airflow and Superset should be run on T2.medium EC2 instances, at minimum
-* After an EC2 instance is stopped and then restarted, it will be assigned a new external IP address.
+* After an EC2 instance is stopped and then restarted, it will be assigned a new external IP address
 * This IP address must be updated wherever it is used including:
     1. Within the Lambda function
     2. In your web browser to view the Airflow webserver UI